 As America’s long-trusted name in hardwood flooring we won’t rest until we’ve done everything possible to meet your highest expectations.
 You’ve trusted our value—and we value your trust.

 In 2015, Lumber Liquidators began to systematically enhance our compliance program and sustainability practices everywhere we do business.
 This started with the hiring of Jill Witter, a skilled and experienced senior executive, as our company’s Chief Compliance Officer (CCO).
-Jill reports directly to our CEO, John Presley, and has led a team of professionals through an intensive evaluation of our policies, our processes and our supply chain.
+Jill reports directly to our CEO, Dennis Knowles, and has led a team of professionals through an intensive evaluation of our policies, our processes and our supply chain.
 This evaluation process included:

 These initiatives provide the foundation for our rigorous and newly-redesigned compliance program.
 This program includes product testing, onsite supplier audits, and supplier risk assessments which help us to better identify suppliers who are aligned with our values and principles, even before we initiate business with them.

 No. The CPSC did not announce a mandatory product recall.

 Lumber Liquidators and the CPSC agreed to a “recall to test”, which is the term the CPSC uses to describe a testing program.
 In this case, Lumber Liquidators agreed to continue the in-home air quality testing program we began in May 2015 for consumers who purchased our Chinese-made laminate flooring between February 2012 and May 2015.